GonzaloCardenalAl/medical_LLM_evaluation/README.md

 # 🏥 HIVMedQA: Benchmarking large language models for HIV medical decision support

-Evaluating the current state of LLMs for HIV management, examining their strengths and limitations.
+Large language models (LLMs) are emerging as valuable tools to support clinicians in routine decision making.
+This study aims to evaluate the current state of LLMs for HIV management, examining their strengths and limitations.
+We developed HIVMedQA, a benchmark for evaluating open-ended medical question answering in the context of HIV patient management.
+We assessed seven general-purpose LLMs and three medically specialized LLMs, using prompt engineering to optimize performance.

-## 🎯 Table of Contents
+## Table of Contents
 - [Overview](#overview)
 - [Getting Started](#getting-started)
 - [Architecture & Workflow](#architecture--workflow)